jdiaz97/IUCNRedList.jl/README.md

 In some cases, you can call 4 different endpoints from only 1 functions.
 Thanks to multiple dispatch.

+# How it works

+Check the multiple methods of the function.
+If region is not added as an argument then it will return a global assessment.

+You can use ID or Name (scientific) of the species.

 # Functions

 ## Helpers